tommyduggs/flexfrets/readme.md

 You can generate this documentation locally by running `npm install` in the project directory.
 Once the packages have been installed you can regenerate the documentation by running `npm run docs`

 *Note: JSDoc is currently not working with node version 14*

+## Running Locally

+All of the files required to run the web application are included with the project.
+You can view the application locally by opening the index.html file.

 ## License